Common House Plants

 rubber plant, ficus, common house plants

-Splashed with cream, green and gray, this Rubber Plant cultivar is stunning.
 Like other members of the ficus family, this big-leafed tree wants bright, indirect light.
 It's not as fussy as some about watering, but don't allow it to dry out or it will protest by dropping its leaves.
+Give this handsome houseplant what it wants (care is easy), and you'll enjoy it for many years.

-peace lily, spatheflower, houseplants, common house plant
+peace lily, spatheflower, spathiphyllum, houseplants, common house plantPhoto credit © Chernetskaya

 There are many hybrids to choose from.
 'Domino' has beautiful marbled leaves.
 'Mauna Loa' is a popular variety, treasured for its big, showy leaves and blooms.
+'Little Angel' is petite variety that blooms abundantly.

-Whether you call it Mother-in-Law's Tongue or Snake Plant, those common names don't give sansevieria the respect it deserves.
+Whether you call it Mother-in-Law's Tongue or Snake Plant, those common names don't give Sansevieria the respect it deserves.

 It's tall, sword-shaped leaves make stunning vertical accents among a group of leafy, bushy plants.
-And because of its ability to tolerate low light levels and low humidity, sansevieria is an extremely adaptable houseplant.
+And because of its ability to tolerate low light levels and low humidity, Sansevieria is an extremely adaptable houseplant.

 This hardy succulent originated in Africa and remains a favorite all over the world.
 You'll find it in homes, shopping malls and offices everywhere.